SamuelSJames/omalliescs/README.md

 # Omallies Coffee Shop
-***UNDER CONSTRUCTIONS***
+***UNDER CONSTRUCTION***
 Welcome to the Omallies Coffee Shop Network Design and Configuration repository!
 This repository contains all the necessary network configurations and design files for setting up and maintaining the network infrastructure of Omallies Coffee Shop.
-This was a totally emulated projected in GNS3!
+This was a totally emulated project in GNS3!

 ![network-design](/configs/assets/network-design-diagram.png)